 What to Do about Billing?

-- Understand that some insurance companies do not require special telehealth qualifier codes for billing and telepractice sessions of any type (email, telephone or video), but many do.
+Understand that some insurance companies do not require special telehealth qualifier codes for billing and telepractice sessions of any type (email, telephone or video), but many do.

-- Look before you leap.
+Look before you leap.
 Ask your billing agent to contact each insurer you are billing for videoconferencing.
 Ask the insurer how they prefer you bill for your videoconferencing sessions.

 Also have your billing agent clarify the location code for billed sessions (home or office).
 Since services are not technically being delivered in your physical office or the client’s/patient’s home, you may find that your agent is guessing at which location to indicate when billing.
 Some insurance companies don’t reimburse when you use the incorrect location code.
 When coded incorrectly, you may ultimately retrieve payment by re-billing, but such a process will most likely delay your payment for months.

-- If the contact with insurers is made by telephone, ask your billing agent to document the insurer’s verbatim instructions for both the CPT code and location code needed, add a date and time, and the name of the person they spoke with at the insurance carrier.
+If the contact with insurers is made by telephone, ask your billing agent to document the insurer’s verbatim instructions for both the CPT code and location code needed, add a date and time, and the name of the person they spoke with at the insurance carrier.
 Have your billing agent sign and date the document as well.

 As a professional, you are fully responsible for how your billing agent codes your sessions for reimbursement.
 If you agent need more information about insurance reimbursement, consider taking our convenient online course for telehealth billing, Reimbursement Strategies: Increasing Authorization & Payment (comes with three (3) CEs or CMEs, if you need them).
 You may also want to consider sending insurance carriers a letter asking them to inform you of their policies regarding telepractice, as well as potentially asking your clients/patients to do the same.
 Consumer complaints will make all the difference.